 - Why You Don’t Exercise Before A Drug Test

-There’s good news and bad news about blood testing.
+There is good news and bad news about blood testing.
 If you’re a consumer, the good news is that THC doesn’t hang out in your blood for that long.
 If you’ve ordered a blood test, you may not find that the results were very accurate.
 Regardless, cannabis is one long-lasting herb.
-The plant has a half-life significantly longer than many other recreational or pharmaceutical drugs.
+The plant has a half-life significantly longer than many other recreational and pharmaceutical drugs.

 Have you ever had to detox?
 Got any pro tips?
 Share your story with us on social media or in the comments below.
 We’d love to hear from you!